List of Downton Abbey characters: Lady Rose MacClare

 Lady Rose Aldridge (née MacClare) (portrayed by Lily James) (born 1902) is the daughter and youngest child of Hugh and Susan MacClare (Lord and Lady Flintshire).
 During her visit to Violet in 1920, she unexpectedly joins Edith and Matthew on a trip to London, claiming that she is planning a surprise for her mother.
 When Violet tricks Rosamund into telling the truth – that Rose is meeting a married lover – she has Rose sent to Duneagle early, accompanied by her paternal aunt Agatha, whom she despises, as punishment.

 In 1921, Rose's relationship with her mother has soured, though her relationship with her father is better.
 While her parents are posted to India, Rose stays at Downton, where she is living by 1922.
 Rose becomes restless and persuades Anna into accompanying her to a dance hall in York, where Rose attracts the attention of some young men but barely escapes when a fight ensues.
 Rose later becomes attracted to Sir John Bullock (played by Andrew Alexander), a guest at a Downton house party with whom she later meets up in London along with some of her relatives.
 They go to the Lotus nightclub, but Bullock gets drunk and leaves Rose on the dance floor.
 She is rescued (to her relatives' dismay) by black singer Jack Ross (played by Gary Carr).
 (Note: The character of Jack Ross was reportedly inspired from the real life affair between Leslie Hutchinson and Edwina Mountbatten.)
 Rose secretly invites Ross and his band members to perform at Downton for Robert's birthday, by which time she has entered into a secret relationship with Jack.
 Though Jack loves her, he fears the repercussions of an inter-racial romance.
 Rose wants to marry Jack, though Mary sees that Rose's primary motivation is to upset her mother.
 Jack breaks off the relationship to protect Rose.

 Rose's society debut is in 1923, when Cora presents her before King George V, Queen Mary, and Edward, Prince of Wales.
 Rose befriends the prince's mistress, Freda Dudley Ward, who comes to her when a letter from the prince is stolen by Terence Sampson, a greedy acquaintance from Robert's club.
-The Crawleys and Rose succeed in retrieving the letter, after which the grateful prince unexpectedly arrives and opens Rose's debutante ball at their house, dancing with Rose.
+The Crawleys and Rose succeed in retrieving the letter, after which the grateful prince unexpectedly arrives and opens Rose's debutante ball at their house by dancing with Rose.

 Rose matures and become less self-centred.
 She volunteers with a charity in York to help Russian refugees who have resettled in England.
 In 1924, she meets, falls in love with, and marries Atticus Aldridge, the son of Lord and Lady Sinderby, a Jewish baronial family.
 Between series five and series six they move to New York; sometime before Christmas 1925, they have a daughter named Victoria.